LaPlata County residents who meet at least one of the criteria below:

 Family Center, San Juan Basin Health and WIC, Human Services (Court House 1060 E. 2nd Ave),Women’s Resource Center, Adult Education Center

-Senior Center, Senior Housing (Cedar View Apartments, Tamarin Square), Community Connections in the Columbine Building
+Senior Center, Senior Housing (Cedar View Apartments, Tamarin Square, Cottonwood), Community Connections in the Columbine Building

-Your application includes a letter with information you will need about location, dates, times, and identification requirements.
+The application includes a letter with necessary information.
 Spanish only speakers would be advised to bring and translator.

 Click Here for the hours and location of Application Return Table